Donald Sinta: Teaching career

-He served as Arthur F. Thurnau Professor and Earl V. Moore Professor of Saxophone at the University of Michigan in Ann Arbor, Michigan from 1974 - 2014.
+He served as Arthur F. Thurnau Professor and Earl V. Moore Professor of Saxophone at the University of Michigan in Ann Arbor, Michigan from 1974 to 2014.

-He previously served on the music faculties of the Hartt School of Music and Ithaca College.
+Previously, he served on the music faculties of the Hartt School of Music and Ithaca College.

 Sinta is the emeritus director of the Michigan Youth Ensembles Program, the Michigan All-State program at Interlochen Arts Camp and director of the MPulse Ann Arbor Saxophone Institute.